 - Departure Day: SATURDAY

 - Arrival Airport: Bandaranaike International Airport, Colombo, Sri Lanka (Code: CMB)

 Accommodation & Meals

 Host families are experienced at caring for our volunteers and make everyone feel welcome.
 Their homes may be basic by international standards but this is more than made up for by generosity of spirit.
-Wifi and laundry facilities may not be available in the host family home and volunteers are encouraged to make use of these at the Volunteer Centre.
+Wifi and laundry facilities may not be available in the host family home.

-Three simple and delicious meals are provided daily throughout the placement at both the Volunteer Centre and host family homes.
+Three simple and delicious meals are provided daily by the host family.
 Sri Lankan cuisine is redolent of many neighbouring countries including Thailand, Vietnam and Indian.
 Full of flavoursome spices it is sure to delight every palate.
 Staples of rice and a wide range of curries are accompanied by divine vegetable dishes and condiments such as the chilli based sambal.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.